Bello Bala Shagari

 Bello Shagari (born 26 April 1988) is a youth activist and a documentary filmmaker.
-He is the representative of Non-Aligned Movement Youth Organization (NAMYO) in Nigeria.
+He is board member and Vice Chair of the Non-Aligned Movement Youth Organization (NAMYO) representing Africa.
 Prior to that, he led the National Youth Council of Nigeria and The Royal African Young Leadership Forum.

 Background

 Bello is a notable grandson of Nigeria's former president Alhaji Shehu Shagari who is involved in Youth Activism.
 He announced his grandfather's death on 28 December 2018.
 His father is the president's eldest son, Mallam Muhammad Bala Shagari of Shagari, Sokoto State.
 He had his early education in Sokoto and later had his SSCE in Police Secondary School Minna, Niger State.
 In secondary school, he served as the Cadet Commander in the School's Cadet Club.
 He is a graduate of Business Information Systems & Information Technology from Middlesex University London.
 Shortly after his graduation in 2012, he voluntary taught briefly as a teacher in a Primary and Secondary Schools at his hometown Shagari.
 He holds the chieftaincy title of the Yarima of Shagari.